 Emilie Petit follows, among others, the topics: radicalisation, public spaces, mediation, justice and prevention of re-offending, foreign unaccompanied minors.
 She is also responsible for following french cities.
 She holds a Master’s degree in political sciences dedicated to the sociology of delinquency et to penal institutions : “ Analysis of conflicts and violence” of the University of Versailles-Saint-Quentin (UVSQ).
 Emilie Petit has worked as a trainee in a Penitentiary Integration and Probation Department and in an association providing support for the social reintegration of people leaving prison.

 Rasa Verseckaite provides logistical and administrative support to the European projects.
+She has 10 years of experience in the NGO sector, in the United States, Portugal, Lithuania and France.
+She was notably project coordinator at the National Office for the Erasmus+ programme of the European Commission for Youth in Lithuania.
 She completed a double degree programme in History and International Studies at the University of Richmond in the United States.
-She has 10 years experience in the NGO sector, in the United States, Portugal, Lithuania and France.
-She was notably project coordinator at the National Office for the Erasmus+ programme of the European Commission for youth in Lithuania.

 Administrative and Financial Manager

 Jason Lafrenière organises, coordinates and supervises the accounting, financial and administrative management of Efus.
 He also participates in the financial monitoring of the projects led by the Forum.
 Jason has worked in the private sector, in France and abroad, as an Administrative and Financial Manager.
 He holds a degree in management and accounting from the John Molson Business school in Montreal.

 Nioukou Konare is an accountant at Efus and works with the administrative and financial manager and the accounting assistant.

 She holds a DUT in business management with a major in finance and accounting.
 Before joining Efus, she worked in different sectors such as real estate (ICF HABITAT), water management (EAU DE PARIS) and public transport (IDFM).